divoxx/goproj/README.md

 Managing `GOPATH` can be a pain though.

-GoProj try to solve this by wrapping the go executable, looking for a `.goproj` file up from the current directory and setting `GOPATH` to that folder prior to delegating the call to the go tool.
+GoProj try to solve this by wrapping the go executable, looking for a `.goproj` file up from the current directory and prepending it's location to the `GOPATH` env variable prior to delegating the call to the go tool.

 For example, given the following folder structure.